-You’re all prepared to head over to Seoul and make the best out of your Korea trip but one thing you might be missing is the information on where to shop for clothes!
+You’re all prepared to head over to Seoul and make the best out of your Korea trip but one thing you might be missing is the information on where to find the best Seoul clothing in town!

 You may have already heard of the common touristy areas but do you also know about some of the hidden streets which only locals know?
-If you are curious about these places, continue reading to better prepare yourself for unique Seoul fashion adventures!
+If you are curious about these places, continue reading to better prepare yourself for the best clothes shopping in Korea!

 1. SookMyung Women’s University

 SookMyung Women’s University is a hot place for female shoppers.
-Although it may not be as well known as other shopping districts, it is well-received by females especially in their 20s!
+Although it may not be as well known as other shopping districts, it is well-received by avid shoppers, especially those in their 20s!